-Mike Szczesny is the owner and vice president of EDCO Awards & Specialties, a dedicated supplier of employee recognition products, branded merchandise and athletic and crystal awards.
+Mike Szczesny is the owner and vice president of EDCO Awards & Specialties, a dedicated supplier of employee recognition products such as crystal awards, branded merchandise and athletic awards.
+Szczesny takes pride in EDCO’s ability to help companies go the extra mile in expressing gratitude and appreciation to their employees.

 Many live events and trade shows are back after a long absence and look very different than in the past.
 There have been changes in the length, structure, format, venue and content — all for the betterment of the event space.
 It also caused a change in marketing.
 Promoting a trade show or live event should be just as interactive as the experience, giving rise to short-form video content.